M

 For digital commerce stores on Salesforce Commerce Cloud, we recommend using staging previews and creating a staff specific customer group to test in production.

-For digital commerce stores on Adobe Commerce (formerly Magento), create all promotions in staging and verify they work before repeating the same steps on production.
+For digital commerce stores on Adobe Commerce, create all promotions in staging and verify they work before repeating the same steps on production.

 To optimize stock management, conduct reviews of your inventory and work out whether there are likely scenarios of overselling products or underperforming products.
 Are these levels of risk you’re willing to take as a business?